jayllo-c/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Adding an exam
+### Adding an exam: `addExam`

-1. Adding an exam with valid data
+### Adding an exam with valid data

    1. Prerequisites: No exams in the address book.

-    1. Test case: `addExam n|Midterm d|2021-10-10`<br>
+   2. Test case: `addExam n|Midterm d|2021-10-10`<br>
       Expected: New exam is added to the address book.
 Status message shows the exam added.

-    1. Test case: `addExam n|Final d|2021-12-12`<br>
+   3. Other test cases to try: `addExam n|Final d|2021-12-12`<br>
       Expected: New exam is added to the address book.
 Status message shows the exam added.

+### Adding an exam that already exists

+    1. Prerequisites: An exam of name: Final, date: 2021-12-12 exists in the address book.

-    1. Test case: `addExam n|Final d|2021-12-12` (exam already exists)<br>
+    2. .
+Test case: `addExam n|Final d|2021-12-12`<br>
          Expected: Error message shown in the error report.
 No change in the address book.

+### Adding an exam with missing fields

+    1. Pre-requisite: No exams in the address book.

-    1. Test case: `addExam n|Final` (missing date)<br>
+    2. Test case: `addExam n|Final` (missing date)<br>
          Expected: Error message shown in the error report.
 No change in the address book.

-### Deleting an exam
+### Deleting an exam: `deleteExam`

-1. Deleting an exam

-    1. Prerequisites: At least one exam in the address book.
+    1. Prerequisites: Exactly one exam in the address book.
+Hence, exam has an index of 1.

-    1. Test case: `deleteExam 1`<br>
+    2. Test case: `deleteExam 1`<br>
        Expected: First exam is deleted from the address book.
 Status message shows the exam deleted.

-    1. Test case: `deleteExam 0`<br>
+    3. Test case: `deleteExam 0`<br>
        Expected: No exam is deleted.
 Error message shown.
 No change in the address book.

-    1. Test case: `deleteExam 2` (index out of bounds)<br>
+    4. Test case: `deleteExam 2` (index out of bounds)<br>
        Expected: No exam is deleted.
 Error message shown.
 No change in the address book.

-    1. Test case: `deleteExam` (no index)<br>
+    5. Test case: `deleteExam` (no index)<br>
        Expected: No exam is deleted.
 Error message shown.
 No change in the address book.

-### Selecting an exam
+### Selecting an exam: `selectExam`

-1. Selecting an exam

-    1. Prerequisites: At least one exam in the address book.
+    1. Prerequisites: Exactly one exam in the address book.
+Hence, exam has an index of 1.

-    1. Test case: `selectExam 1`<br>
+    2. Test case: `selectExam 1`<br>
        Expected: First exam is selected.
 Status message shows the exam selected.

-    1. Test case: `selectExam 0`<br>
+    3. Test case: `selectExam 0`<br>
        Expected: No exam is selected.
 Error message shown.
 No change in the address book.

-    1. Test case: `selectExam 2` (index out of bounds)<br>
+    4. Test case: `selectExam 2` (index out of bounds)<br>
        Expected: No exam is selected.
 Error message shown.
 No change in the address book.

-    1. Test case: `selectExam` (no index)<br>
+    5. Test case: `selectExam` (no index)<br>
        Expected: No exam is selected.
 Error message shown.
 No change in the address book.

-### Deselecting an exam
+### Deselecting an exam: `deselectExam`

-1. Deselecting an exam

     1. Prerequisites: An exam has been selected.

-    1. Test case: `deselectExam`<br>
+    2. Test case: `deselectExam`<br>
        Expected: Selected exam is deselected.
 Status message shows the exam deselected.

-    1. Test case: `deselectExam` (no exam selected)<br>
+    3. Test case: `deselectExam` (no exam selected)<br>
        Expected: No exam is deselected.
 Error message shown.
 No change in the address book.

-### Importing persons
+### Importing persons: `import`

-1. Importing data from a CSV file
+### Importing data from a CSV file

     1. Prerequisites: Prepare a CSV file with a few persons.
-The file should be in a known location.
+There isa file at path C:file.csv with the following content:

+    ```
+    name,email,address,phone
+    alice,alice@gmail,wonderland,123
+    ```

-    1. Test case: `import i|file.csv`<br>
+    2. Test case: `import i|file.csv`<br>
         Expected: Persons from the CSV file are added to the address book.
 Status message shows the number of persons imported.

+### Importing data from a CSV file that does not exist

+    1. Prerequisites: No CSV file at the path C:file.csv

-    1. Test case: `import i|file.csv` (file does not exist)<br>
+    2. Test case: `import i|file.csv` <br>
        Expected: Error message shown in the error report.
 No change in the address book.

+### Importing data from a CSV file that is not a CSV file

+    1. Prerequisites: A file at the path C:file.txt with the following content:

+    ```
+    name,email,address,phone
+    alice,alice@gmail,wonderland,123
+    ```

-    1. Test case: `import i|file.txt` (file is not a CSV file)<br>
+    2. Test case: `import i|file.txt` (file is not a CSV file)<br>
        Expected: Error message shown in the error report.
 No change in the address book.

+### Importing data from a CSV file with duplicate compulsory headers in header row

+    1. Prerequisites: A CSV file with duplicate compulsory headers (e.g. 2 header columns named 'name') at the path C:file.csv with the following content:

+    ```
+    name,email,address,phone,name
+    alice,alice@gmail.com,123,123,bob
+    ```

-    1. Test case: `import i|file.csv` (file has duplicate headers)<br>
+    2. Test case: `import i|file.csv` (file has duplicate headers)<br>
        Expected: First occurrence in the CSV file is added to the address book.
 Duplicate entries are ignored.

-   1. Test case: `import i|file.csv` (file has invalid entries)<br>
-       Expected: All valid entries are added to the address book.
-Error message shown in the error report for invalid entries.
+### Importing data from a CSV file with missing compulsory headers in header row

+    1. Prerequisites: A CSV file with missing compulsory headers at the path C:file.csv with the following content:
+    ```
+    email,address,phone
+    Alice@gmail.com,123,123
+    ```

-   1. Test case: `import i|file.csv` (file has missing compulsory header)<br>
+    2. Test case: `import i|file.csv` (file has missing headers)<br>
-       Expected: No contacts are added to the address book.
-Error message shown in the error report.
+       Expected: Error message shown in the error report.
+No change in the address book.

+### Importing data from a CSV file with missing compulsory values in a row

+    1. Prerequisites: A CSV file with missing compulsory values in a row at the path C:file.csv with the following content:

+        ```
+        name,email,address,phone
+        Alice,,123,123
+        ```

-   1. Test case: `import i|file.csv` (file has a row with missing compulsory value)<br>
+    2. Test case: `import i|file.csv` <br>
        Expected: All valid rows are added to the address book.
 Error message shown in the error report for invalid rows.

+### Importing data from a CSV file with extra headers in header row

+    1. Prerequisites: A CSV file with extra headers in header row at the path C:file.csv with the following content:

+        ```
+        name,email,address,phone,extra
+        Alice,alice@gmail.com,123,123,extra
+        ```

-   1. Test case: `import i|file.csv` (file has extra headers)<br>
+    2. Test case: `import i|file.csv` (file has extra headers)<br>
        Expected: Only the compulsory headers are read.
 Optional headers are read if present.
 Extra headers are ignored.

+### Importing data from a CSV file with unequal number of values in a row as the number of headers

+    1. Prerequisites: A CSV file with extra values in a row at the path C:file.csv with the following content:

+        ```
+        name,email,address,phone,matric
+        Alice,alice@gmail.com,123,123
+        ```

+    2. Test case: `import i|file.csv` (file has extra values in a row)<br>
+       Expected: All valid rows are added to the address book.
+Error message shown in the error report for invalid rows.

+### Importing data from an empty CSV file

+    1. Prerequisites: An empty CSV file at the path C:file.csv

-   1. Test case: `import i|file.txt` (file is empty CSV file)<br>
+    2. Test case: `import i|file.csv` (file is empty CSV file)<br>
       Expected: Error message shown in the error report.
 No change in the address book.

-   1. Test case: `import i|file.csv` (file has rows whose number of values is unequal to the number of headers)<br>
-      Expected: All valid rows are added to the address book.
-Error message shown in the error report for invalid rows.